 - In the Xcode Project Navigator (⌘1), select MyTrailNativeApp | MyTrailNativeApp | Supporting Files | bootconfig.plist.

 remoteAccessConsumerKeyto the consumer key from your connected app.

 oauthRedirectURIto the callback URL from your connected app.

 - Log in with your DE username and password.

 - When prompted, click Allow to let the app access your data in Salesforce.
-You should see a table listing the names of users defined in your DE org.
+You should see a table listing the names of accounts defined in your DE org.